 Some general ideas regarding programming this in Rust:

 - Early on, there were some hickups getting the item to upload.
-I think this is because, despite the
+This was because, despite the

-fact that the Feather M0 is a well-supported board, some of the documentation for it is copy-paste
+fact that the Feather M0 is a well-supported board, I had an earlier version that did not

-- The Rust crates out there split between using hal-embedded and not, but the ones that do make it
+- The Rust crates out there split between using hal-embedded and not, but the ones that do use

-- Once I hit a point where I was able to constantly get things working, I found that I was able to
+- Once I hit a point where I was able to constantly get things compiled/uploaded, I found that I was